gokepelemo/mancala/README.md

 ### Wireframes
 Included with the repository in the wireframes directory.

+### Getting Started
+Deployed on [Github Pages](https://gokepelemo.github.io/mancala).
+Simply enter the names of your players and start.

 ### Screenshots
 #### Animated
 <img src="/imgs/mancala-screencapture.gif" alt="Screen Capture" width="500" />